Erotemic/progiter/README.rst

 Installation
 ------------

-ProgIter can be easilly installed via `pip`.
+ProgIter can be easily installed via `pip`.

 .. code:: bash